-Flexibility is intended to address specific circumstances where compliance with key protection provisions causes problems.
+Implementation flexibility is intended to address specific circumstances where compliance with specific provisions causes problems.

 - Heavily developed shoreland areas where development, existing prior to adoption of a shoreland ordinance, does not meet shoreland standards.